 We pride ourselves on being an inclusive, accessible school where equality of opportunities goes hand in hand with a broad and balanced curriculum to develop each child’s potential.
-Our teachers are adept in recognising and planning for our gifted and talented children.
+Our teachers are adept in recognising and planning for our more able children.
 Our Inclusion manager regularly supports and monitors the progress of those children who require extra help, whether it is academic or pastoral.
 We receive guidance and support from various external agencies, including the Borough’s Educational Psychologist.
 We have established close links with our partnership primary schools and feeder secondary schools, in order to ensure greater continuity in children’s education.

 Assessment is a continuous process, which is integral to all our teaching.
 We assess children in order to ascertain what they have learnt, so that we can plan the next stages of their development.
 Much of the assessment is based on the teacher’s professional judgement of the child’s achievements, backed up by evidence from the child’s work.

 Your child will also participate in the following formalised assessments: The government has introduced changes to assessment arrangement.
 We are in the process of reviewing the school’s assessment procedures and gradually bringing in the necessary changes.
 We will continue to inform you of your child’s progress throughout the year.